-Agency case management staff who come into direct contact with waiver participants must have been hired prior to November 11, 2023,
+Agency case management staff who come into direct contact with waiver participants must have been hired before November 11, 2023 or meet the following qualifications:

-- Is a registered nurse; or - Is a licensed practical nurse; or - Has a Bachelor's degree in Social Work/Human Services or related field; OR - Has Bachelor's degree in any field not closely related AND one year of human services related experience; OR - Has an associate degree in a behavioral science, social science, or a closely related field AND two years human services related experience; OR - · Has Three years of human services related experience
+Bachelor's degree in any field not closely related AND one year of human services related experience; OR

+An associate degree in a behavioral science, social science, or a closely related field AND two years human services related experience; OR

-- Social Work
+- o Social Work

-- Psychology
+- o Psychology

-- Rehabilitation
+- o Rehabilitation

-- Nursing
+- o Nursing

-- Counseling
+- o Counseling

-- Education
+- o Education

-- Gerontology
+- o Gerontology

-- Human Services
+- o Human Services

-- Sociology
+- o Sociology

-- Experience as a case manager or in a related human services field - Certified Nursing Assistant experience - Certified Medical Assistant experience - Certified Home Health Aide experience - Personal Care Assistant experience - Paid professional experience with aging and/or disabled populations or programs as a Case Manager, a Rehabilitation Specialist or Health Specialist, and/or Social Services Coordinator - Assessment and care planning experience with clients - Experience in working directly with persons with intellectual, developmental, or other types of disabilities or mental illness. - Work providing assistance to individuals and groups with issue such as economically disadvantaged, employment, abuse and neglect, substance abuse, aging, disabilities, prevention, health, cultural competencies, inadequate house - Completes Department-approved, waiver-specific training and is monitored for competency on topics including, but not limited to: abuse, neglect, exploitation and incident reporting, medication administration, professional boundaries, trauma-informed care, and person-centered thinking. - Completes Department-approved case management training. - Has the ability to: - o Communicate effectively with a participant in the participant's preferred manner of communication and with the participant's family; - o Read, understand, and implement written and oral instructions; - o Perform required documentation; - o Facilitate the participant's person-centered team; and - o Demonstrates competence and knowledge of topics required to safely support the participant as described in the participant's PCSP. - Undergoes pre-employment screenings as described in C-2.a and b of this appendix. - Is certified in CPR and First Aid.
+- o Experience as a case manager or in a related human services field - o Certified Nursing Assistant experience - o Certified Medical Assistant experience - o Certified Home Health Aide experience - o Personal Care Assistant experience - o Paid professional experience with aging and/or disabled populations or programs as a Case Manager, - a Rehabilitation Specialist or Health Specialist, and/or Social Services Coordinator - o Assessment and care planning experience with clients o Experience in working directly with persons with intellectual, developmental, or other types of disabilities or mental illness.

+o Work providing assistance to individuals and groups with issue such as economically disadvantaged, employment, abuse and neglect, substance abuse, aging, disabilities, prevention, health, cultural competencies, inadequate house

+Be a registered nurse (RN) currently licensed in Kentucky as defined in KRS 314.011(5) who has at least two (2) years of experience as a professional nurse in the field of aging or disabilities; or a master?s degree in a health or human services field from an accredited college or university.

+Completes Department-approved, waiver-specific training and is monitored for competency on topics including, but not limited to: HCBS settings final rule requirements, HCBS access final rule requirements, person-centered planning, professional boundaries, trauma-informed care medication administration, abuse, neglect, exploitation, preventable death, and incident recognition, reporting, root cause analysis, and prevention, and telehealth o Communicate effectively with a participant in the participant?s preferred manner of communication and with the participant?s family;

+- o Read, understand, and implement written and oral instructions; - o Perform required documentation; - o Facilitate the participant?s person-centered team; and o Demonstrate competence and knowledge of topics required to safely support the participant as described in the participant?s PCSP.

+Undergoes pre-employment screenings as described in C-2.a and b of this appendix.
+Is certified in CPR and First Aid.